AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/merge-rule-definitions.md

  </tbody>
 </table>

-## Authenticated Profile Options {#section_C02D70DA90514F58B415AF0EEB69F831}
+## Authenticated Profile Options {#profile-options}

 The [!UICONTROL Authenticated Profile Options] lists your cross-device data sources.
-These options use the names you provided when you created a cross-device data source (see [Create a Cross-Device Data Source](../../features/profile-merge-rules/merge-rules-start.md#concept_3B7696B3EC77416492D3B99EBD79EA44)).
+These options use the names you provided when you created a cross-device data source (see [Create a Cross-Device Data Source](../../features/profile-merge-rules/merge-rules-start.md#create-data-source)).
 You can select up to 3 cross-device data sources to use with each profile rule.
 The [!UICONTROL Authenticated Profile Options] are available when you choose **[!UICONTROL Current Authenticated Profile]** or **[!UICONTROL Last Authenticated Profile]**.

-## Device Options {#section_E83D68EC2ADA4030B1D0206AE6A6E8BF}
+## Device Options {#device-options}

 The [!UICONTROL Device Options] let you select the type of *`device profile`* used by a [!UICONTROL Profile Merge Rule].
 A device profile is composed of traits collected by users as they anonymously browse the web.
 At a minimum, a profile merge rule includes an authenticated option and a device option.